 Start by researching many lenders to find the best options for student loan consolidation with bad credit.
 Compare interest rates, fees, and terms offered by each lender.
 Look into details like repayment plans and borrower benefits.

-Consider both fixed rates and variable rates when looking at different lenders.
+When comparing lenders, consider both fixed rates and variable rates.
 Fixed rates stay the same throughout your loan term, while variable rates may change over time based on market conditions.
 Make sure to understand how these rate options could impact your monthly payments.

 Evaluate Repayment Options